TeamINTERACT/Recruitment_Wave1_Paper/README.md

-# Recruitment_Wave1_Paper
+# INTERACT_national_recruitmen_Wave1
-National Recruitment Wave 1 R script for manuscript
+R code for the INTERACT national recruitment analyses

+Run  'data-cleaning_modified_CBC.R' main script file.. all the other scripts are called from this master file.